csc-training/geocomputing/python/puhti/README.md

 ```

 > [!WARNING]
-> Please note that you will need to adapt the paths mentioned in this material.
-In most cases it is `project_2015299` that need to be replaced with your projectname.
+> Please note that if you following this example outside of organized course, you need to change `project_2015299` to your own project's name.

 ## Interactive job with Visual Studio Code